 • Judge Chat — grounded answers, cited to real opinions

-• AI Paralegal — research memos, authority finder & a cite-checker that flags citations not found in the corpus
+• AI Research — research memos, authority finder & a cite-checker that flags citations not found in the corpus

 • PDF exports — attorney-ready handoffs